pustotnik/zenmake/docs/buildconf-taskparams.rst

             By default it's '.', that is, it's equal to :ref:`startdir<buildconf-startdir>`.

+    ZenMake always adds several patterns to exclude files for any ant pattern.
+    These patterns include `Default Excludes` from
+    `Ant patterns <https://ant.apache.org/manual/dirtasks.html>`_ and some additional
+    patterns like ``**/*.swp``.

-    There is simplified form of patterns using: if string value contains '*' or '?' it will be converted into ``dict`` form to use patterns.
+    There is simplified form of ant patterns using: if string value contains '*' or '?' it will be converted into ``dict`` form to use patterns.
     See examples below.